Goge052215/VorTeX/README.md

 - **Theming:** Multiple UI themes available to customize the appearance of the application.
 - **Logging:** Detailed logging of operations and errors for troubleshooting and analysis.
 - **Auto Simplify:** Automatically simplifies the result of the expression.
+- **Manim Visualization:** Visualize the expression using Manim.
+(Currently only limited function is supported)

 ## Getting Started